pnp/List-Formatting/view-samples/group-header-status-icon-color/README.md

-# Displays related status icon and background color in group header
+# Group Header Status Icon and Color

 ## Summary
 This is a sample of customizing the group header when grouping by a Status column.

-Displays a different color and icon according to the Status.
+This format displays a different color and icon according to the Status.

 Also changes labeling according to being only one item or more: